 - The organisation will retain written records of sponsorship of posts, in line with the above principles and rules. - Staff should declare any other interests arising as a result of their association with the sponsor, in line with the content in the rest of this policy.

 11.11 Clinical private practice

-Clinical staff should declare all private practice on appointment, and/or any new private practice when it arises5 including:
+Clinical staff should declare all private practice on appointment, and/or any new private practice when it arises including:

-- Where they practise (name of private facility). - What they practise (specialty, major procedures). - When they practise (identified sessions/time commitment).
+- Where they practise (name of private facility). - What they practise (specialty, major procedures).